EXPLORING ABORIGINAL CULTURE THROUGH THE ARTS

 ARTISTIC DIRECTOR MARGO KANE

-Proudly located in the traditional unceded territories of the Coast Salish people, Full Circle: First Nations Performance is the premiere company in Western Canada devoted solely to developing and celebrating the Aboriginal arts.
-Each year, Full Circle packs a full roster of culture and entertainment into 12 short months!
+Proudly located in the traditional unceded territories of the Coast Salish people, Full Circle: First Nations Performance is devoted solely to celebrating the Aboriginal arts.

-Now in its 16th year, the Talking Stick Festival is the only annual multidisciplinary Aboriginal arts festival in Turtle Island (the Aboriginal name for North America).
-A gathering place for all Nations, the festival features over 300 artists in over 50 performances across 12 days showcasing local, national, and international performances in dance, theatre, visual arts, video and film, music, storytelling, and any combination thereof.
+Full Circle’s flagship, the Talking Stick Festival (TSF), is the only annual multidisciplinary Indigenous arts festival in North America.
+A gathering place for all Nations, it encompasses 12 days of local, national, and international performances in dance, theatre, visual arts, film, music, storytelling, and any combination thereof.

 Other season highlights include the annual Celebration Powwow, a Métis Kitchen Party, and late night music.
-Keep your eye on the website for Indian Acts—year-round pop-up programming that serves as a platform for whatever is new and “now,” including staged readings, musical concerts, dance performances, and works in development.
+Keep your eye out for Indian Acts—year-round pop-up programming that serves as a platform for whatever is new and “now,” including staged read- ings, musical concerts, dance performances, and works in development.
 Don’t miss these unique opportunities to discover and explore Aboriginal culture through the arts!

 TALKING STICK FESTIVAL